Law 6730: Multi-Cultural Work Environments I & II

 Registration occurs in the spring, with a grade posted in the fall after the requirements are satisfied.
 Prior to registering for the course, students must obtain a summer internship offer.
 The internship may be in an organization which previously employed the student, but the position and work assignments should not substantially duplicate earlier work for the organization.
 Once that has been done, registration can be done online on this web site.
 In the online registration, include your exact start and end dates and the locations at which you will be working (not company headquarters or a PO Box mailing address).
 The start date cannot be before your last exam of the Spring semester, and the end date cannot be after the start of classes in the Fall.

 A few days after you register on line for the course, you will receive an approval email from International Services.
-You will then need to come to B50 Caldwell Hall in order to obtain your new I-20 with your work authorization.
+You will then need to come to 300 Caldwell Hall in order to obtain your new I-20 with your work authorization.
+You must hand in a copy of your job offer letter when you pick up your updated I-20.
 You will need this new I-20 on your first day of work.
 More information about Curricular Practical Training work authorization is available here.
-Visit us to discuss any questions you have about CPT or email firstname.lastname@example.org.
+Visit us to discuss any questions you have about CPT or email email@example.com

 You MUST notify the Law School Registrar and Professor DeRosa if you change or drop the internship after registration.
 The internship may not be extended beyond the summer, and you may not drop the course after completing the internship without invalidating your work authorization and jeopardizing your legal status in the U.S..